jhnrckmnznrs/jhnrckmnznrs.github.io/menu3.md

 </div>

 <div align="justify">
 The program for data scraping is shown in the Python file named <a href = "/assets/scraper.py">scraper</a>.
 In this implementation, we construct a Pandas dataframe where names are stored as string, prices and ratings as floating point numbers, and number of reviews as integers.
 In the following figure, we see the first five observations.
+Prices are in Philippines pesos while ratings are on an integer scale of 1 to 5 where 1 is the lowest and 5 is the highest.
 </div>

 <br>